Bhutan Luxury Travel

 The national language of Bhutan is Dzongkha (the language of the dzongs, the imposing fortress-monasteries that dominate the landscape).
 However, English is spoken widely due to its use as the primary language of education.

 The national currency, the ngultrum (Nu), is on par with the Indian rupee.
 The ngultrum is issued in notes of 1, 5, 10, 20, 50, 100 and 500.
 Cash is the most widely accepted throughout the Kingdom.
 Prices are usually quoted in ngultrum though US dollars are widely accepted and changed.
 Guests are strongly advised to carry cash in either currency as no ATMs are available.
 Only a few shops in Thimphu accept credit cards and if they do, it is mainly VISA only.
 At Amankora, VISA, MasterCard and Amex are accepted and currency exchange to Bhutanese Nu is available from the following currencies – US Dollar, Canadian Dollar, Pound Sterling, Euro, Japanese Yen, Swiss Franc, Hong Kong Dollar, Australian Dollar, Singapore Dollar, Danish Krone, Norwegian Krone and Swedish Krona.
-Cash advances on credit cards are not available and guests are advised to carry sufficient cash or travellers cheques for purchases outside of the Amankora lodges.
+Cash advances on credit cards are not available and guests are advised to carry sufficient cash or travelers cheques for purchases outside of the Amankora lodges.

 Tourist visas are required and must be obtained prior to arriving in the country.
 The processing of visa applications will be arranged by Amankora and requires approximately 14 days for handling.
 A visa fee of US$20 will be charged at time of booking.
 The departure tax of US$12 is included in the airfare.
 Indian nationals do not require a visa to visit Bhutan.
 However they must carry an Indian Passport, Indian Election Card or a letter issued by the Indian Government with indication that the carrier is of Indian nationality.

 The best facilities are available at the general hospital in Thimphu.
-Travellers are advised to avoid untreated or un-boiled water.
+Travelers are advised to avoid untreated or un-boiled water.
 Water at the resort is fully treated and bottled water is also available.
-Altitude sickness can affect some travellers.
+Altitude sickness can affect some travelers.
 General medicines are readily available but guests are advised to bring in their own requirements for the duration of their visit.
 Guests should consult with their doctors and arrange travel insurance prior to departure.

 Electricity is 230 volts.
 Bhutan is plus six hours GMT, 30 minutes ahead of India and one hour behind Thailand.
 Clothing requirements vary greatly depending on the season.
 Light, loose attire is appropriate for summer days with evenings requiring a sweater or jacket.
 From fall till the end of winter, warm clothes are necessary.
 Long underwear under trousers combined with layered clothing, fleece or down jackets, a hat and gloves are recommended.
 Bring comfortable sports shoes for light touring and hiking boots for treks.
 Sunscreen, lip balm and sunglasses are recommended for higher elevations.